kiesraad/abacus/backend/README.md

 ```shell
 abacus --airgap-detection
 ```

-### TLS
+### TLS (HTTPS)

-In production, Abacus must be built with TLS enabled.
-To do this, enable the feature `tls`:
+In production, Abacus must be built with TLS enabled, which makes Abacus serve HTTPS only.
+To do this, enable the `tls` feature:

 ```shell
 cargo build --release --features tls
 ```

-On Windows, AWS Libcrypto has some [build requirements](https://aws.github.io/aws-lc-rs/requirements/windows.html):
-- C/C++ Compiler: these build tools have likely been installed during installation of Rust
-- NASM, two options:
-  - Use the installer
-  - Or, use prebuilt NASM objects: `set AWS_LC_SYS_PREBUILT_NASM=1`

-### TLS (HTTPS)

-Production builds are compiled with the `tls` feature, which makes Abacus serve HTTPS only.

 On startup Abacus loads (or, on first run, generates) a local certificate authority under the directory given by `--tls-dir` (defaults to `tls`).
 A fresh